Forecast Evaluation

 Importing Forecast Evaluation Modules

-To ensure transparency and replicability throughout the AI Weather Quest, registered participants can evaluate their own submitted forecasts after a forecast window has passed.
+To ensure transparency and replicability throughout the AI Weather Quest, registered participants can evaluate their own submitted forecasts once the forecast window has passed.
 The AI-WQ-Package provides dedicated modules for local forecast evaluation:

 • retrieve_evaluation_data: Downloads all the necessary datasets for local forecast evaluation.

-• forecast_evaluation: Contains functions to compute area-weighted Ranked Probability Skill Scores (RPSSs).
+• forecast_evaluation: Contains functions to compute forecast skill scores including area-weighted Ranked Probability Skill Scores (RPSSs) for spatial diagnostics and Brier Skill Scores (BSSs) for MJO predictions.

 To import these modules, use the following: